Background pattern

 It is essential to follow the instructions regarding dosage, administration interval, and treatment duration as indicated by your doctor.

 Zindaclin is used to treat mild to moderate acne (pimples).
-Zindaclin contains an antibiotic, clindamycin, which reduces the number of bacteria and prevents pores from becoming clogged and forming new pimples.
-Zindaclin also helps to reduce the redness of existing pimples.
+Zindaclin contains an antibiotic, clindamycin, which reduces the number of bacteria and prevents pores from becoming clogged, thereby preventing new pimples from forming.
+Zindaclin also helps reduce the redness of existing pimples.

 Once you start using Zindaclin, it may take some time to notice an improvement in your acne.